trueos/pcbsd/src-qt5/docs/support.rst

 "File" menu, that and an "x" in the top right corner of the application are used instead.
 Dialogues and widget programs are exceptions to this rule.
 A good example of a widget program would be :ref:`Update Manager`.

-Many users benefit from keyboard shortcuts and we aim to make them available in every PC-BSD® utility.
+Many users benefit from keyboard shortcuts and we aim to make them available in every TrueOS® utility.
 Qt makes it easy to assign keyboard shortcuts.
 For instance, to configure keyboard shortcuts that browse the "File" menu, put *&File* in the text slot for the menu entry when making the application.
 Whichever letter has the *&* symbol in front of it will become the hot key.
 You can also make a shortcut key by clicking the menu or submenu entry and assigning a shortcut key.
 Be careful not to duplicate hot keys or shortcut keys.
 Every key in a menu and submenu should have a key assigned for ease of use